llliphys/VASP-WANNIER/README.md

 - `pycheck.py`: simply merge the above two scripts into a single script (more compact).

-- `pycell.py`: manipulate CIF or POSCAR file, e.g. making supercell, varying vacuum lenght.
+- `pycell.py`: manipulate CIF or POSCAR file, e.g., making supercell, varying vacuum size, etc.

 - `to be continued`: more scripts are yet to come ...